LLucchini/HoWDe/README.md

 <!--
 - `range_window_home` (float or list): Sliding window size (in days) used to detect home locations.
 - `range_window_work` (float or list): Size of the window used to detect work locations.
-- `dhn` (float or list): Minimum number of night-/work-hour bins with data required in a day.
+- `C_hours` (float or list): Minimum number of night-/work-hour bins with data required in a day.
 - `dn_H` (float or list):  Maximum fraction of missing days allowed within the window for a home location to be detected on a given day.
 - `dn_W` (float or list):  Maximum fraction of missing days allowed within the window for a work location to be detected on a given day.
 - `hf_H` (float or list): Minimum average fraction of night-hour bins (across days in the window) required for a location to qualify as ‘Home’.